Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training_expert.rst

 In short, PowerSGD uses a low-rank approximation to compress gradients before all reducing.

 .. note::
-    PowerSGD may impact convergence, however, it is worth trying as it can substantially reduce the communication between processes.
+    Though PowerSGD can impact convergence, it can also substantially reduce communication between processes.

 .. code-block:: python